How Myki Works

 - Your keystrokes and mouse movements are not logged

-- Metadata is created and stored in our servers
+- No account metadata is stored in our servers

 Where does Myki store the information?

-- Passwords are only stored on your phone.
-Myki does not hold a copy in the cloud
+- Myki does not hold a copy in the cloud

 How does Myki secure data in motion?

-- The Key exchange happens when the extension QR code is scanned.
+- The Key exchange happens by scanning a QR code

 - Shared Passwords are AES-256 encrypted with a random key which is encrypted using RSA-2048